sansaid/sansaid.github.io/README.md

-# Shit I don't know
+# Stuff I don't know

 Hugo source code for the blog I maintain on the shit I don't know.